 Back pain can be tormenting, particularly chronic lower back pain that has been around more than three months.
 Johnson Chiropractic sees this every day.
 Every Richmond chiropractic back pain patient deals with it differently.
 Some will exercise more.
 Some will eat more.
 Some will sit more.
 Some will turn to anti-depressant drugs.
 Johnson Chiropractic offers a chiropractic treatment plan to lessen the pain, thereby reducing the want for anti-depressant drugs. ("How long will it take?" is often a question.
 The answer: possibly quicker than you think is possible.)
 But if you take anti-depressants, take some solace in knowing that you aren't alone.
 Read on…

-Unfortunately, a lot of Richmond residents are taking anti-depressants as if they were candy.
+Anti-depressants aren’t candy, but there are a lot of Richmond people taking them as if they were.
 One report tells us that Americans’ are utilizing anti-depressants in an increasing number.
 (1,5) 27 million in 2005!
 (2) More women than men take them.
 (5) But many take them for minor complaints of depression and trouble coping with everyday issues without understanding the more major risks associated with their use.
 (1) Now, Johnson Chiropractic is without a doubt NOT advising anyone to take themselves off any medication.
 We just want to share research findings and present some healthy approaches to dealing with Richmond anti-depressant use.

 So if you take antidepressants or know someone else in Richmond who does, Johnson Chiropractic urges you to note the following hazard to your health.